Willard Burke, a doctor with a popular health facility, turned to dynamite in 1910 to solve what he saw as a problem patient.

 Dr. Burke passed away Jan.
 31, 1941, at 91 years old.

-What happened to others in the story?
+What happened to Smith?

 Lu Etta Smith was evicted from her cottage in Berkeley in 1912 for failure to pay her rent.
 Through her attorney, she petitioned for support to raise the child she claimed was fathered by Dr. Burke.
 He refused any financial help and denied he was the father.
 Smith became a nurse in San Francisco.
 She later applied for financial help, but her pleas were denied.